vinay752/VanArsdel-Competitive-Revenue-Analysis-/README.md

 Custom Visual: Play Axis

-📁 Dataset
-Source: The report is built from a collection of country-specific sales data files.

-Files: Australia.csv, Canada.csv, Germany.csv, Japan.csv, Mexico.csv, Nigeria.csv.

-Fields: Country, Year, Revenue, Units Sold, Segments, Category.
+Fields: Country, Year, Revenue, Units Sold, Segments, Category

 🔗 Live Dashboard
 👉 A live version of the report can be published and embedded via Power BI Service.